Skip to main content

 Serializable exceptions

 Serverpod allows adding data to an exception you throw on the server and extracting that data in the client.
 This is useful for passing error messages back to the client when a call fails.
-You use the same yaml-files to define the serializable exceptions as you would with any serializable entity (see serialization for details).
+You use the same YAML-files to define the serializable exceptions as you would with any serializable entity (see serialization for details).
 The only difference is that you use the keyword exception instead of class.

 exception: MyException